Starfish-develop/Starfish/README.md

 * Investigate Lejune models
 * Get BT-Settl models from France Allard's website

-### How to bin/downsample?

-* np.convolve with a set of np.ones()/len(N)--> running boxcar average.
-However, this assumes a fixed integer width, which does not correspond to a fixed dispersion width, since there is a break at 5000 AA.
-However we could use different filters on either side of this break if we wanted.
-Is the instrumental response simply a Gaussian kernel with a width of R~48,000?
-(6.7 km/s)?
-* Fourier methods

 # TRES Data and Reduction

 Crop out edges from zero response